WilliamDann/clipboard-chess/README.md

 `node index.js`

 This will start the server on localhost:8080.
-You can not navigate to that link in your browser to use the project.
+You can now navigate to that link in your browser to use the project.
 To see how the project works you can open two tabs at localhost:8080.
 On the first tab you will press the 'create a game' button to create a game.
 There will be a GameID at the top of the screen that you can paste into the second window to join the game.

 Now make a move on each board to play chess!
 You will notice that a move you make on one board will be updated on the other board.